Mississippi State Athletic Academics

 The 34,000 square-foot building serves the entire athletic department, houses the Athletic Academics offices and staff, and includes individual computer rooms, tutor work areas, a large open study area and a 300-seat dining facility with a fully-functioning kitchen.

-LYNDA MOORE - Assistant Director of Athletic Academics (Joined Staff - 2002)
+LYNDA MOORE - Associate Director of Athletic Academics (Joined Staff - 2002)

 KYLIE AMATO - Athletic Academic Counselor (Joined Staff - 2009)

-Kylie Amato, a native of Toomsuba, Miss., has joined the staff at Mississippi State University as the Academic Athletic Counselor for Football.
-Prior to joining MSU, Amato was the Assistant Director at Florida State University where she served, the last seven years, as the Academic Counselor for Women's Basketball, Baseball and Women's Tennis.
+Prior to joining MSU, Amato was an Assistant Director at Florida State University where she served, as the Academic Counselor for Women's Basketball, Baseball and Women's Tennis.
 She also served as the bookstore liaison between Academics and the University Bookstore ensuring all scholarship athletes received recommended textbooks and supplies for their courses.
 In addition, she served as the Advising Coordinator between Academic Athletic Advising and Advising First.
-In addition, she served as a staff representative to FSU's Student-Athlete Advisory Council (SAAC) and is an active member of the National Association of Academic Advisors for Athletics (N4A).
-Amato was a letter winner in volleyball at the University of West Alabama where she earned a Bachelor's Degree in Psychology.
-Moving into coaching thereafter, Amato joined the Northwestern State University Volleyball Program as a graduate assistant coach.
-While there, she earned her Master's Degree in Sports Administration.
-Amato is currently working on a second Master's through the University of West Alabama in Continuing Education with a concentration in Counseling/Psychology.
+In addition, she served as a staff representative to FSU's Student-Athlete Advisory Council (SAAC).

 JILLIAN GUY - Athletic Academic Counselor (Joined Staff - 2011)

-TOYA WILLIAMS - Athletic Academic Counselor (Joined Staff - 2011)
+SAWYER BOWERING - Assistant Athletic Academic Counselor (Joined Staff - 2013)

-PAUL PICARD - Assistant Athletic Academic Counselor for Study Hall and Tutorial Services (Joined Staff - 2011)
+JIMMY GLASSFORD - Assistant Athletic Academic Counselor (Joined Staff - 2013)

 ERICA SMITH - Learning Specialist (Joined Staff - 2012)